The Teacher Toolbox

 As I post new ideas, I’ll add them to this page for easy access in the future.
 Feel free to bookmark it and return whenever you need fresh inspiration.

-Eileen Landay and I have written two books full of activities you can bring to your students.
+This Toolbox is designed as a supplement to the two books Eileen Landay and I have written.
 The first, A Reason to Read: Linking Literacy and the Arts, was published by Harvard Education Press in 2012 and examines the theory and research behind our work while also offering a host of activities.
 The second, ENGAGE: Creative Strategies for Teaching and Learning, published in 2022 is more of a handbook featuring over a hundred activities, strategies, and thinking routines.
+Here I’ll be offering completely new activities as well as further developing ideas we wrote about previously.

 The activities featured here can be adapted to any age of learners.
 Most of my work as a teacher is in the areas of literacy development, language arts, and the arts, although more recently I’ve been working more in the sciences as well.
 Let me know which activities here have been helpful to you and your students, and what you’d like more of.